Blog

 Can we revalue the carcasses of pigs?

-10 of August of 21 - News
+10th August 2021 - News

-European legislation on animal by-products stipulates that the bodies of animals killed on farms due to pathologies other than spongiform encephalopathy (Category Two by-products), after heat treatmentmay be used to manufacture other products as biofuels or fertilisers.
+European legislation on animal by-products stipulates that the bodies of animals killed on farms due to pathologies other than spongiform encephalopathy (Category Two by-products), after heat treatment, may be used to manufacture other products as biofuels or fertilisers.
 Aware of the benefits this may entail, and the potential of pig carcasses, the 2nd Health Defense Association of Ejea de Los Caballeros (Zaragoza) promoted the Valporc project to reveal these bodies.
 We spoke with Pedro Angel Sanz, veterinarian of ADS 2, to learn more about this initiative.

 What is the Valporc project?